jabuzaid/Interactive-Visualization-and-Dashbords-Belly-Button-Biodiversity/README.md

 ![Bacteria by filterforge.com](sandbox/Images/bacteria_by_filterforgedotcom.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+You will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ## Step 1 - Plotly.js